Warren, Porter press feds to hand over documents on contracts for COVID vaccines, therapeutics

-A pair of Democratic lawmakers is pushing the Trump administration to release documentation and information on federal contracts involving therapeutics and vaccines for COVID-19.
+Two Democratic lawmakers are pushing the Trump administration to release documentation and information on federal contracts involving therapeutics and vaccines for COVID-19.

 Sen. Elizabeth Warren, Massachusetts Democrat, and Rep. Katie Porter, California Democrat, wrote the letter to the leadership of the Department of Defense, the Health and Human Services Department, the Department of Homeland Security, the National Institutes of Health, the Federal Emergency Management Agency, and the Biomedical Advanced Research and Development Authority.